 Washington: San Juan Islands

 If you’ve never heard of the San Juan Islands in northwest Washington, then you don’t know of the unspoiled beauty that awaits you.
 These glacier-formed islands are an outdoor playground with some of the best weather in the state.
 Sea currents keep them warmer in the winter and ocean breezes keep them cooler through the summer.
 Rainclouds pass over them, dropping rain only as they hit the Olympic Mountains further east.
-We scheduled this tour just before school lets out and the crowds arrive.
-We’ll have the rolling roads to ourselves.
+It's the perfect playground for cycling, hiking and kayaking.
 Come discover the San Juans with us!

 Rolling hills with some longer climbs.
 Moderate to advanced cycling level.
-Leisurely level with an electric-assist bike.
+Leisurely level with an e-bike.

-6 nights lodging, 6 breakfasts, 4 picnic and sack lunches, 5 dinners, snacks, guided kayaking trip, detailed cue sheets, van support & trained guides.
+6 nights lodging, 5 breakfasts, 3 picnic or sack lunches, 5 dinners, snacks, ferries during the tour, guided kayaking trip, detailed cue sheets, maps and GPS cues, van support & trained guides.

 Fly to Sea-Tac International Airport, take the Airporter shuttle to Anacortes, WA and then take a ferry to Friday Harbor.
-You can also take a seaplane from SeaTac or a ferry from downtown Seattle to Friday Harbor.
+You can also take a seaplane from SeaTac from downtown Seattle to Friday Harbor.

 DAY 1: We meet at our hotel in Friday Harbor, WA at 3:00pm for a rental bike fitting.
 If your ferry arrives later, we’ll look for you at our orientation at 5:00pm.
 Then we’ll have dinner at a local restaurant in town together.

 We'll enjoy a picnic lunch in Lime Kiln Point State Park, considered to be one of the best whale-watching spots in the world.
 A resident biologist records every whale that is seen or heard migrating through the strait.
 We’ll head back to Friday Harbor for dinner.
-33 miles.
+33 miles, ±2080'.

 DAY 3: After breakfast, we’ll take a short ferry to Lopez Island.
 It’s considered the best island for cycling as its hills are kinder and gentler, and you’ll have a choice of loops.
 You can see it all or take the time to discover your favorite spots.
 There is much to explore, including driftwood sculptures at Swifts Bay, seals at Shark Reef Sanctuary, history at the clapboard Center Church, and gorgeous views at Agate Beach.
 Then we’ll have dinner together before returning by ferry back to our hotel.
-30 or 35 miles.
+18 or 34 miles, ±1789' for longer option.

 DAY 4: We won’t have a ferry to catch this morning, so we’ll have a more relaxing breakfast.
 Then it’s back on our bikes to explore more of our home base.
 We’ll cycle past rolling pastures until we reach a beautifully serene alpaca farm.
 The animals are so adorable that you’ll wish you could take one home with you.

 DAY 6: No trip to the San Juan Islands would be complete without getting in the water.
-Today we’ll cycle to the west side overlooking Haro Strait to go kayaking.
-Our guide will keep us near shore in calm waters as we head to Deadman Bay for a picnic lunch.
+Today we’ll cycle to Griffin Bay to go kayaking.
+Our guide will keep us near shore in calm waters as we head toward Dinner Island.
 If we’re lucky, we will see whales, otters, sea lions and nesting falcons along the way.
+Afterwards we'll enjoy a picnic lunch at Jackson Beach Park.
 We’ll celebrate our wonderful week at our final dinner tonight.
-22 miles.
+12 miles, ±610'.

-DAY 7: After breakfast, we’ll say our farewells.
-You’ll be free to leave Friday Harbor at your leisure.
+DAY 7: After breakfast on our own, you’ll be free to leave Friday Harbor at your leisure.
 0 miles.